Cross Sectional Imaging Fellowships

 Ultrasound

 Over 24, 000 ultrasound examinations are performed each year.
 You will gain considerable experience in all aspects of ultrasound including abdominal and gynecologic US, hysterosonography, obstetrics (particularly first trimester OB), organ transplants and carotid and peripheral vascular US.
 A large electronic teaching file is easily accessible.
-All studies are reviewed and stored on an ALI PACs system.
+All studies are reviewed and stored on a dedicated PACs system.

 Areas of research include prostate, 3 D and gynecological US.